Tag Archives: gaited horse

 Shoulder-in on a circle

 The shoulder-in on a circle is an excellent remedy for the pacey naturally gaited horse because it diagonalizes its foot fall and makes the forelegs slow down while the hindleg steps take bigger strides.
 This relaxes the horse’s back by the alternating right and left hind steps.
 After a few steps in shoulder in on a circle, the horse can be directed into a straight line as long as the horse maintains a four-beat walk.
-As soon as the horse begins to pace, the shoulder-in on a circle resumes to break the lateral foot fall sequence.
+If the horse begins to pace, slow down to a walk and resume a shoulder-in on a circle to break up the lateral foot fall sequence.

 Introducing the shoulder in along the rail and in hand.

-The best way to introduce the shoulder-in is in hand.
+The best way to introduce the shoulder-in is from the ground.
 Then once the horse understands the movement, it can be performed with a rider at a slow walk.
 When both the rider and horse are moving as one in a shoulder-in, the exercise can be applied at a slow gait.

 Now let’s look at the rein, leg, seat, and weight cues.